isomerpages/govtech-stp/pages/New FAQ test page.md

 Except for attending the supervised ART, travellers are required to self-isolate in their declared accommodation until they are notified that they have tested negative.
 Travellers may only take private transportation, taxi, or private hire car between the QTC/CTC and their accommodation.
 Public transportation is not allowed.

+#### 6. How soon will the results of the supervised ARTs be out?

+If tested positive for their supervised ART, travellers will be informed via a phone call to their registered mobile number (regardless of whether it is a Singapore mobile number).

+Travellers with a registered local mobile number can expect to receive their results via SMS within 2 hours.
+Those without a local mobile number can expect to receive their results via email within 12 hours.

+Travellers should not wait for their test results at the test centre due to space constraints.
+They may leave the test centre once they have completed their self-administered ART and await notification of their test results via SMS or email.

 #### 2. Can travellers choose to undergo the supervised ART at other clinics in Singapore?